Pranjal-sharma-SDE/Interview_1_O_1/ML/Linear_regression.md

 - Coefficient of Determination : Measures the proportion of the variance in the dependent variable that is predictable from the independent variables.
 - Root Mean Squared Error (RMSE): Provides the standard deviation of the residuals, effectively measuring the average size of the error in the forecasted values.

+---

 2. Can you explain the diffrence b/w simple linear regression and multiple linear regression?
-   > Below is an **interview-ready explanation** that is **slightly detailed**, crisp, and structured—ideal for technical + ML interviews.

----
+   >
 ## Difference Between Simple Linear Regression and Multiple Linear Regression

 **Simple Linear Regression (SLR)** is used when we want to model the relationship between **one independent variable** and **one dependent variable**.
 **Multiple Linear Regression (MLR)** is an extension of SLR where the dependent variable is influenced by **two or more independent variables**.

----

 ### 1. Mathematical Formulation